TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Typo3ConfVars/SYS.rst

     :php:`true`
         Only translations with the attribute :xml:`approved` set to :xml:`yes` will be used.
-Any non-approved translation will be ignored.
+Any non-approved translation (value is set to :xml:`no`) will be ignored.
+If the attribute :xml:`approved` is omitted, the translation is still taken into account.

     :php:`false`
         All translations are used.